w-k-s/w-k-s.github.io/content/post/2023-10-13-worst-api-ever.md

 **Stage 7: Implement & Test**

 - Finally, implement the abstraction but make sure you have unit tests in place to make sure you don't break anything.
-- The [Refactoring book by Martin Fowler](https://martinfowler.com/books/refactoring.html) covers this step really well.
+- The [Refactoring book by Martin Fowler](https://martinfowler.com/books/refactoring.html) takes over from here.